Minnesota Marijuana Compliance

 Decriminalized: Yes

-Recreational Marijuana: Illegal
+Recreational Marijuana: Legal

 Frequently Asked Questions

-Is marijuana legal in Minnesota?
+What are the marijuana laws in Minnesota?

 What is Minnesota’s history with marijuana?